Bauhinia phoenicea

 Bauhinia phoenicea is a liana endemic to the Western Ghats of India.

 Description

 This species can grow as liana or a small shrub up to 10 meters high.
 The leaves are simple and alternate.
 The flowers are brick red in color.
-The seed pods are oblong shaped, brownish and hairy with 14–18 cm long and 3-4 cm wide.
+The seed pods are oblong shaped, brownish and hairy, 14–18 cm long and 3–4 cm wide.
 The seeds are dark brown in color.

 Distribution and habitat

 It can be seen around the evergreen and semi-evergreen forests of Karnataka, Kerala and Tamil Nadu.
-It usually grows on slopes of the ghats between an altitude of 150-1800 meters.
+It usually grows on slopes of the ghats between an altitude of 150–1800 meters.
 It is known to climb to the top of the trees in such forests.

 Ecology

 It was recorded as larval host plant for Blue nawab and Common Imperial butterflies.
 Parts of this tree were used by locals in treating different ailments.